Logical Relations for Session-Typed Concurrency: Noninterference

-The new elements, compared to \lang's judgment (see \Cref{subsec:type-system}), is the security theory \mit{$\Psi$} and the possible worlds annotations \mit{$@c$} and \mit{$[d]$} \citep{BalzerESOP2019}, to denote a process' running secrecy and maximal secrecy, \respb. \mit{$\Xi$} is a linear typing context, like \mit{$\Delta$}, but we use a different metavariable because types now have maximal secrecy annotations.
+The new elements, compared to \lang's judgment (see \Cref{subsec:type-system}), is the security lattice \mit{$\Psi$} and the possible worlds annotations \mit{$@c$} and \mit{$[d]$} \myCite{BalzerESOP2019}, to denote a process' running secrecy and maximal secrecy, \respb. \mit{$\G$} is a linear typing context, like \mit{$\Delta$}, but where types now have maximal secrecy annotations.
 The idea is that a process' \emph{maximal secrecy} indicates the maximal level of secret information the process may ever obtain, whereas a process' \emph{running secrecy} denotes the highest level of secret information the process has obtained so far.

-To constrain the propagation of information, the following invariants are presupposed on the typing judgment \mit{$\Psi;\Xi \vdash_{\Sigma} P@c :: x:A[d]$}:
+To constrain the propagation of information, the following invariants are presupposed on the typing judgment \mit{$\Psi;\G \vdash_{\Sigma} P@c :: x:A[d]$}

 \begin{enumerate}[label=(\roman*)]